webdevcody/snowball-battle/README.md

 # Snowball Battle

-Welcome to my Snowball Battle multiplayer game!
+Welcome to my Snowball Battle multiplayer game built using the https://hathora.dev/ service.

 You can try playing the deployed version of this application here:

 https://snowball-battle.vercel.app/

-This game is a snowball throwing arena game which includes the ability for user sto create game lobbies across 11 different regions, support up to 16 players in a room, and scale without any effort using the Hathora game services for the game server.
+This game is a snowball throwing arena game which includes the ability for user to create game lobbies across 11 different regions, support up to 16 players in a room, and scale without any effort using the Hathora game services for the game server.

 ### The start screen